brunoguilherme1/blueskypost/README.md

 }
 ```

-### Why this example is useful

-This example tests whether the model can:
+This example checks whether the model preserves numeric values, recognizes the cited source, treats the topic as time-sensitive, triggers retrieval, and avoids overclaiming causality.

-* Preserve numeric values from the post
-* Recognize that the post cites AAA
-* Understand that the topic is time-sensitive
-* Trigger retrieval because the context may require verification
-* Avoid overclaiming causality between conflict and gas prices

----

-## Example Output JSON: Bluesky Evaluation
+### Example Output JSON

 ```json
 {